-My morning routine consist of a special little treat I allow myself.
+My morning routine consists of a special little treat I allow myself.
 While eating breakfast and sipping newly brewed coffee I watch TED talks.
-I am eager to learn about new things, and if you are too - you should consider to watch this shit:
+I am eager to learn about new things, and if you are too - you should consider watching this shit:

 Danish: Min morgenrutine består af en særlig lille treat.
 Mens jeg spiser morgenmad og sipper nylavet kaffe sætter jeg gerne en ted talk på skærmen.
 Det er en dejlig og rolig måde at starte dagen på, og det inspirerer mig altid til at komme i gang med dagens arbejde.
 Jeg elsker at lære nye ting - og hvis du har det på samme måde, så burde du tjekke nogle af nedenstående videoer ud:

 My love-affair with TED started 5 years ago when I found this video, and fell in love with both TED and Stefan.
 How awesome it is to close down a well-known New York studio, to take a yearlong sabbatical year on Bali, working only on personal non-commercial projects.
 That's what Stefan do every 7 year!

 Many people run so fast in the search for happiness (me included).
 But maybe we should stop running...

 I stumbled upon several quotes by Pico Lyer and I was eager to know more about him.
 This talk questions the meaning of home, the lust for seeing the world and the serenity of standing still.

 I am often amazed at how the creative process works.
 Often, it does not make sense at all.
 But maybe there is a reason for it.
 Gilbert questioning where ideas and creativity come from?
 And her thoughts are quite interesting!

 This talk related to Elizabeth Gilberts talk.
 It is about flow - what is it, and how do we get in that state?
 How can we combine worklife, flow and creativity to life a happy life.
 Some really good points.